desertr0se/Huffman_Coding/README.md

 # Huffman_Coding
-A console C++ application, that provides huffman coding mostly for text files.
+A console C++ application, that provides Huffman coding mostly for text files.